Having a good resume is vital for any job seeker as it is the first vital step to getting an interview.

 - Public speaking

-Hard skills refer more to specific knowledge of certain software platforms or any particular training you may have completed.
+Hard skills mean things like specific knowledge of certain software platforms or any particular training you may have completed.

 Make sure you reference any certifications you may have in these and any courses you have completed.